Metaform/dcsa/content/en/technical/virtual.connector.architecture.md

 Deployment Definitions and Activity Definitions are added to the Provision Manager through a RESTful management API.

+>The Provision Manager can be deployed as a standalone application or to a Kubernetes cluster.
+It is a common design practice among deployment and orchestration platforms to base their metadata models on [Kubernetes Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+We chose not to do this because using a database to store metadata rather than Kubernetes custom resources is a simpler design.
+In addition, this approach does not tie the CFM to Kubernetes, allowing it to operate in diverse infrastructure environments.
 ###### Standard Activity Definitions

 The CFM will provide a collection of standard activities, including VPA deployments for the EDC control plane, Identity Hub, and the Industrial Data Plane.

+##### CFM Modularity System

+Extensibility is a key design center for the CFM.
+All CFM functionality is structured as a *service assembly,* which functions as a compile-time module (the CFM is written in Go, which is statically linked by default, as opposed to the EDC, which is written in Java and uses dynamic linking).
+The CFM can be customized by configuring service assemblies through a bootstrap function a compiling a distribution.
 ### EDC Control Plane

 [Project Source](https://github.com/eclipse-edc/Connector)